Transport data sources and research

 National Freight Demand Study

 A snapshot of New Zealand's current freight task and a forecast of what New Zealand's future freight task will look like over the next 30 years.
-View the study in detail here
+View the National Freight Demand Study in detail

 Freight Information Gathering System (FIGS)